Skip

 }

-The fallbackLang() method returns null when the page is fully translated in the current language, which means no lang attribute is needed since the content matches the language specified in the <html> element.
-If the page is not translated, it returns a lang attribute with the default language’s code.
+The fallbackLang() method returns null when the page is fully translated (no extra lang attribute needed), or a complete lang attribute with the default language’s code when using fallback content.

-Now we can use them in our templates like this:
+Now we can use these methods in our templates:

 <?php if($page->isTranslated() === false): ?>